OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 ## Attacks using browser cache

-This helps to significantly reduce the time it takes for a page to load when revisited.
+Browser cache helps to significantly reduce the time it takes for a page to load when revisited.
 However, it can also pose a risk of information leakage.
 If an attacker is able to detect whether a resource was loaded from the cache after the load time, he will be able to draw some conclusions based on it.

 The principle is simple, a resource loaded from cache memory will load incomparably faster than from the server.